sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ---

-## Appendix: Verifying Your KeePassXC Download Without Using The Command Line
+## Appendix A: Verifying Your KeePassXC Download Without Using The Command Line

 You should follow these steps _after_ downloading the KeePassXC dmg file, but _before_ you install it.
 KeePassXC's official site now has [pretty good instructions too](https://keepassxc.org/verifying-signatures).